 In the first couple of decades following the advent of the CD in the mid-1980s, new recordings of Christmas music would flood the market each autumn, from every label, large and small—dozens and dozens of releases, from early music programs to collections of carols from all over the world, Christmas programs from British cathedrals, to the great masterworks of Bach and Handel and Britten, to the offerings of all manner of soloists and chamber groups (instrumental and vocal), even jazz and (gulp!) new age, and of course including the over-produced efforts of the currently hip (or not so) pop and opera stars.
 For one who loves Christmas music it definitely was a “golden age”.
 Most of it was from choirs; much of it was very good, from world-class ensembles, even if the repertoire, especially carol arrangements, tended to be repetitious.
 In some notable cases, as in the two examples cited here, commonly known repertoire was either presented in unique arrangements or juxtaposed with new settings or completely original pieces.

-For the record, I have more than 1000 recordings on my shelves that can be classified as “Christmas”, and this pandemically challenged year, deprived of any of my usual personal concert performance experiences, including church choir, I determined to begin a journey to listen to as many of these recordings as possible, accumulated during the past 35 years (I’ll get through a couple hundred if I’m lucky)—and many, including the two I mention, are still available, albeit only from sources outside the U.S. Don’t let that stop you; and while you’re at it, be sure to check out other offerings from these two labels.
+For the record, I have more than 1000 recordings on my shelves that can be classified as “Christmas”, and during the pandemically challenged year 2021, deprived of any of my usual personal concert performance experiences, including church choir, I determined to begin a journey to listen to as many of these recordings as possible, accumulated during the past 35 years—and many, including the two I mention, are still available, albeit only from sources outside the U.S. Don’t let that stop you; and while you’re at it, be sure to check out other offerings from these two labels.